SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/secure-session.md

 To deploy this tutorial's application you first need to go inside it's project directory and then push the application:

 ```
-cd secure-session
+cd spring-cloud
 cf push
 ```

-This will push the application and will give the application the name specified by the manifest: `solace-sample-secure-session`.
+This will push the application and will give the application the name specified by the manifest: `solace-sample-spring-cloud`.

 ## Trying Out The Application